gbiz123/tiktok-captcha-solver/README.md

     <br/>
 </div>

-> [!Sadcaptcha is hiring!]
+## ⚠️ SadCaptcha is looking for devs!
-> SadCaptcha is looking for devs!
+SadCaptcha is looking for devs!
 To learn more, send a message to @toughdata on telegram.

 ## Requirements
 - Python >= 3.10